You’ve reached a good level of fluency in French and you know many expressions

 From Monday to Friday, France 24 features a daily video report on French and international economic and business news called « Le journal de l’économie ».

-While watching the report online, don’t worry about understanding every single word, but do listen carefully and make note of the words that come up most often.
+While watching the report online, don’t worry about understanding every single word, but do listen carefully and make note of the vocabulary words that come up most often.
 Write them down and look them up in the dictionary to check if you got the spelling right.

 Write down the meanings in your notebook, adding them to the other words that you’ve learned in tip #1 above.
 Also, try to use them in sentences of your own.
 Again, review the new vocabulary words before watching the next day’s video report.

 3. Give yourself a target of learning five words a day

 Review the newspaper or listen to France 24, and underline the five or ten new words you think you’ll have the hardest time remembering.

 Write out each word by hand in your notebook, followed by its meaning—ten times each.
 You should also try to reuse the words in contexts.

 Repetition is key when it comes to remembering new vocabulary, so the act of writing it down repetitively will help you commit it to memory easily.

 If you learn five new words a day, five days a week, you’ll be learning 25 new words a week, or a minimum of 100 words a month!

 4. Write a paragraph in French about your line of business